 Ensure you remain well hydrated and are carrying plenty of water with you.

 Fire conditions are usually worse in the afternoon, so walking earlier in the day and moving quickly can reduce your risk.

 The bushwalkers code of ethics contains extremely useful advice for ensuring you do not create fire risks while in the bush.
 It is well worth any outdoor enthusiast reading it in full.

 Only ever light a fire if you are certain it can be done safely.
 If in doubt, use a stove for cooking and thermal clothing for warmth.
 Never light a fire in environmentally sensitive areas, such as alpine regions, rainforest, canyons, or on bare rock.

 Do not light fires in hot, dry, windy weather condition or when there is a fire ban in place.

 If you do light a fire, do it on bare sand or soil where possible.
-Ensure it is away from stumps, logs, living plants or river stones (which can explode).
+Ensure it is away from stumps, logs, living plants or river stones.
 Sweep leaves, grass and other flammable material away from your fireplace.

 Keep your fire small and do not leave it unattended.